communitybridge/docs/easycla/project-managers/add-or-remove-a-project-from-cla-group.md

 2. Under CLA Groups, select a CLA group for which you want to manage projects.

 3. Select or deselect the check box next to a project to add or remove the project from the CLA group.
-**Note:** A project's check box is selected and unavailable under a CLA group if the project is added to another CLA group.
+**Note:** A project's check box is selected and unavailable under a CLA group if the project has already been added to another CLA group.

 4. Click **Update CLA Group**.